Grendel-Grendel-Grendel/h6502/README.md

-# nes-emulator
+# 6502 Emulator
-An emulator of the 6502.
+An emulator of the MOS 6502.
 Runs both legal and illegal opcodes.